 How is the G9 changing how you shoot?

 Wildlife is the big change for me since picking up the G9.
 The weight is one big advantage, both when travelling or in the field.
 I can have a bag with two bodies and four lenses, one of them the equivalent of 800mm, and still have space for a drone and water bottle.
 But that wouldn’t matter unless the performance was there.
-I’ve taken the G9 on a few wildlife trips in the last 12 months and in truth I have an unfair advantage.
+I’ve taken the G9 on a few wildlife trips and in truth I have an unfair advantage.
 The larger viewfinder and superb autofocus allows me to target wildlife with precision.
 I’m getting a hit rate on my focus that is far beyond anything I was previously capable of.

 What features on the G9 are helping you the most?

 Precision focus is amazing.
 The combination of a larger viewfinder, quick placement of the focus and AF speed mean I can target the eye of a bird with confidence.
 I get the first set of frames locked down and then I can start being creative.
 Speed of response is critical in these situations, you have to be able to rely on your gear to keep up.
 I also have quick access to very high continuous modes.
 I setup my custom mode for wildlife (Aperture priority wide open, auto ISO and minimum of 1/1000th of a second) to shoot at 12fps, but can jump to 60fps at the flick of a switch.